You have no items in your shopping cart

 With a background in Front End Programming, Soleil thinks about nesting selectors and DRY principles (don't repeat yourself).
 But aside from this, she has interests in mountain pursuits.
 She gained valuable skills and knowledge from the Alpine Club of Canada and from her perceptive colleagues at Climb On.
 When not coding personal projects for fun, she can be found doing some classic mountaineering or nice multi-pitches in Squamish.
 She loves to hear people’s credible insights on alpine safety and how to travel fast and light in the mountains.

-Scrambles in SW BC by Matt Gunn
+Scrambles in Southwest British Columbia by Matt Gunn